 Contributors to the conference, event-related sites, and/or our interactive channels (Github repository, Slack, gitter, IRC), sponsors or similar, are also subject to the anti-harassment policy.
 Organizers (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 PWLConf shares space with Strange Loop, and attendees are expected to follow their policies as well.

 Three colors of lanyards are provided.
-Green means it is okay for photographers to take pictures of you.
-Yellow means photographers should ask permission.
+Black means it is okay for photographers to take pictures of you.
+Blue means photographers should ask permission.
 Red means photos are not okay; please do not take photos of anyone wearing a red lanyard.
 All attendees, organizers, volunteers, sponsors, and speakers will have these lanyards available to them.
-If no lanyard is visible, yellow will be assumed.
-Official Papers We Love photographers will avoid taking any pictures of anyone wearing a red lanyard, and ask permission of anyone wearing a yellow lanyard.
+If no lanyard is visible, blue will be assumed.
+Official Papers We Love photographers will avoid taking any pictures of anyone wearing a red lanyard, and ask permission of anyone wearing a blue lanyard.

 Anyone in a photograph published by PWLConf can ask to be made unidentifiable in that published photograph.

 Any attendee, organizer, volunteer, sponsor, or speaker who takes photos are asked to abide by this policy.